deanstein/jdg-website/README.md

 yarn run dev
 ```

 > NOTE: When testing, you may notice that styles flash when the page initially loads.
-This can be ignored as it shouldn't happen when the final website host is compiled.
+This can be ignored as it shouldn't happen when the compiled website runs.

 # Building